 As with most questions in education, there is no single right answer.
 Calculators have the potential to improve the classroom experience for many students.
 But they can also prevent students from developing mathematical fluency.

-Why You Should Allow Calculators in Your Math Class
+Four Reasons to Allow Calculators in Your Math Class

-There’s something that feels natural about allowing calculators.
-I rely a lot on mental math.
+I use a calculator all the time in my daily life.
+Sure, I rely a lot on mental math.
 But when I can’t solve a problem mentally, I don’t whip out paper and pencil and start doing long division.
 I take out my phone and get a quick and easy answer.
 One that’s guaranteed to be correct.

 So with that in mind, here are four reasons why teachers should allow students to use calculators in class.